Why compassion in redundancy situations is vital for businesses

 5 tips for achieving compassionate redundancies

-1. Support those remaining in the business.
+2. Support those remaining in the business.
 Consider the broader impact on the team and those who will continue to work for you.
-‘Survivor guilt’ can have a significant impact on the productivity and moral of those remaining in the business, so it’s key to communicate effectively with the wider team and also provide training for managers to recognise and signpost support for those who are experiencing low moral.
-Continue to communicate and keep the team informed and prepare managers to deal with concerns to help build trust and confidence.
-Providing mental health support for both those impacted and those remaining in the business shows a commitment to a people-first approach to redundancy.
+‘Survivor guilt’ can have a significant impact on the productivity and morale of those remaining in the business, so it’s key that line managers are equipped to communicate effectively with their wider team member.Organisations should provide training for managers to help them recognise and signpost support for those who are experiencing low morale, and offer ongoing mental health support to show the commitment to a people-first approach to redundancy management

 Compassionate redundancies are essential for better people and business outcomes.
-By putting people first, simplifying the process, and providing support at every stage, businesses can deliver more positive experience for everyone involved and minimise legal risks.
+By putting your organisations people first, simplifying the consultation process and providing support at every stage of a redundancy situation, businesses can deliver more positive experiences for everyone involved and minimise legal risks.

-AdviserPlus and the companies within the Empowering People Group are experienced in supporting businesses through restructuring and workforce reductions.
+AdviserPlus, and our Empowering People Group companies, are experienced in supporting businesses through restructuring, downsizing and workforce restructures.
 Find out more about our suite of services that simplify redundancy processes to reduce the pain, risk and complexity.
 Read more here or watch this video.

 Speak to our HR experts